Why I Like to Tell Stories

 In the light of that story, and given its utter centrality for us, we might ask—and indeed some have asked—how does it happen that we also have the ability to compose and tell stories of our own?
 How do we dare to do that?
 More precisely, how do I dare to do that?
 What right have I to do it?
 And why do I delight in in it?

-We have this ability, as I suppose, precisely because in us the tongue, the breath, the mind, and the emotions all go together.
+We have this ability, as I suppose, precisely because in us the tongue, the breath, the mind and the emotions all go together.
 We see the ocean, blue and sparkling, and we know that the sight of it delights us.
 But then, in our minds and imaginations at least, we have power over that.
 We may imagine an ocean that is like crystal, still as glass.
 Or blood red like a ruby.
+Reality can and probably should inform us.
+But it does not have to constrain or constrict us.
 We can create another world, and make it as we will, with trees that have leaves of gold and animals that talk.
 And then, as J. R. Tolkien, one of our best and best-known storytellers, put it, “new form is made… Man becomes a sub-creator.”
 Of course, and as Tolkien pointed out, like all our powers, this power can be used for good or ill, in sickness or in health.
 But that does not mean that we may or should abandon it.
 Nicolas Berdyaev made much the same point: “Man is a creator not only in the name of God but in the name of the devil as well.
 This complicates the problem of creativity.
 But we must not be led astray into reaction against the creative spirit in general, by the power of Satanic creativity in the world of today.”
 As we look back at the history of the twentieth century and so far of the twenty-first, Berdyaev’s words, written in 1926 in the author’s preface for the German edition, have a prophetic ring.

 We dare to tell stories and even have a right to do so precisely because the true divine comedy is a story without end and all our stories, even our fictional stories, find their place and redemption in it.
 Of course our stories need redemption just as we do.
 As a hearer of stories and even in a small way myself a teller of them, I am well aware that even the best of our stories is stained with the marks of our sinfulness.
 And even the worst (I hope) glimmers with some spark of hope for grace.
 The incarnation of the Word in Jesus Christ means that God’s own Word has been inextricably and graciously bound both to that sinfulness and to that hope.
 And the resurrection and ascension of Jesus Christ mean that he is not simply a figure of the past but a presence now and a figure in the present age, still bound to us, redeeming our sinfulness and offering ground for our hope.
 His story is not over and never will be.
 The rite for the Burial of the Dead in the Book of Common Prayer begins with the anthem, “I am Resurrection and I am Life, says the Lord.”
 A certain kind of biblical literalism wants us to say, “Ah, no!
 Jesus said these words to Martha, when he was on the way to Lazarus’ tomb.
 It is all in the past.”
 To which faith in the risen Christ replies, “On the contrary, our exalted Lord is Lord of the Church now, and so he speaks to us now.
 Jesus Christ is the same yesterday, today, and forever, which means that what the fourth evangelist says Jesus said, Jesus also says.
 Our stories are contained in his story, and his promise abides for us.”